beefytech/Beef_website/beef-lang.org/content/language-guide/interfaces.md

 }

-/* Calling the following method with an instance of Circle will first cause boxing to occur at the callsite, then Draw will be called via dyanmic dispatch (method table) */ public static void DrawDynamic(IDrawable val)
+/* Calling the following method with an instance of Circle will first cause boxing to occur at the callsite, then Draw will be called via dynamic dispatch (method table) */ public static void DrawDynamic(IDrawable val)
 {
 	val.Draw();